Paolo Conti

-Paolo Conti (born 1 April 1950) is a former Italian football goalkeeper.
+Paolo Conti (born 1 April 1950) is an Italian former footballer who played as a goalkeeper.

 Club career

 Throughout his club career, Conti played for 9 seasons (193 games) in the Italian Serie A for A.S.
 Roma (1973–80), U.C.
 Sampdoria (1981–83), and ACF Fiorentina (1984–88), winning a Coppa Italia with Roma in 1980.

 International career

 At international level, Conti played for the Italy national football team, and was a member of the 1978 FIFA World Cup squad which finished in fourth place, under manager Enzo Bearzot, serving as a back-up to Dino Zoff; in total he made seven appearances for Italy between 1977 and 1979.

 Style of play

-Regarded as one of the greatest and most experienced Italian goalkeepers of his generation, Conti was known for his composure, shot-stopping ability and consistency, as well as his ability to rush off his line or come out and claim crosses.
+Conti was a professional Italian goalkeeper and he was known for his skills with consistent performance.
+He was noted for his ability to stop shots and his calm demeanor during matches.
+He was also known for his tendency to leave the goal line to catch crosses or to intercept the ball from opposing players.